tibbe/talks/stanford-2011/performance.md

   field of another constructor, removing one level of indirection and one constructor header.

-* Any strict, monomorphic, single-constructor field can be unpacked.
+* Only fields that are strict, monomorphic, and single-constructor can be unpacked.

 The pragma is added just before the bang pattern:

 ~~~~ {.haskell}
 data Foo = Foo {-# UNPACK #-} !SomeType
 ~~~~

+GHC 7 and later will warn if an `UNPACK` pragma cannot be used because it fails the use constraint.

 # Unpacking example